Sheilacoding/surgical/content/tribute/index.md

 Till we meet on the day of resurrection all I will say is Damirifa !!!

-## Tribute By Sheila Sopiimeh
+## Tribute By Sheila Sopiimeh {#sheila}

 My first encounter with Pharm Richard Asante, affectionately called ´Surgical´on KNUST campus.
 He was the roommate of my husband then.
+He said you liked my calmness and demeanor and so you nicked-named me "The Quite One".
+You always said you would name your daughter after me and true to your word, you named your only daughter, Sheila, after me.

+This kind your kind gesture deepened the friendship and bond between our families.
+You followed us to Jirapa and Lawra for our traditional marriage ceremony.
+You were a regular guest at all our family gatherings, and you always graced this with your infectious smile.
+Oh!! how could death lay its icy hands on you just when we were planning a Europe tour this year August?
+Our only consolation is that, you are resting in the Lord.
+Till we meet again !

+Fare thee well Papa Surgical !!!!

 [Go to List of tributes](#list)